Putting It All Together

 Enhanced Error Reporting Through Reduction Operations

-One significant advantage of the SPMD approach in Go itself is improved error reporting.
-If using SIMD intrinsics and assembly, it is harder to keep track of proper error handling, but with this proposal, it feels a lot more logical and simpler to do proper error reporting, like the locations when validating the initial content of the string:
+One advantage of the SPMD approach in Go is improved error reporting.
+With SIMD intrinsics and assembly it’s harder to track error handling, but this proposal makes it straightforward:

 // Instead of generic "unexpected character"